 After you have turned on the gas control valve, look for the igniter button.
 It is typically red or black and is located behind or below the logs in the fireplace.
 Push the igniter button.
 You should hear a noise as the igniter creates a spark at the pilot burner.

 After you have pushed the igniter button, return to the gas control valve.
 It should have one knob labeled "on," "off," and "pilot."
 Push the knob in, and then twist it counter-clockwise to the "pilot" position.
 Keep holding the knob in.
 Then, using your other hand, begin pushing on the igniter once every 10 seconds until a flame is visible.
 If your pilot does not initially light, wait five minutes and try again.

 Once the pilot is lit, continue holding onto the knob for 30 seconds to make sure that the flame will continue to stay lit.
 Next, twist the knob counter-clockwise and return it to the "on" setting.
-According to Lennox Hearth Products, leaving the valve in the "on" position will keep your fireplace ready for instant operation the next time you want to use it.
+Leaving the valve in the "on" position will keep your fireplace ready for being turned on quickly the next time you want to use it.